hjha225/cs499s18p09/testing.md

 # Testing

 ## Unit Tests:
-  - Job Class:
+  - Job Class: <br>
-    -- Create using constructor and fill in with additional functions -- Create using contructor and filling in with constructor -- Output override
+    -- Create using constructor and fill in with additional functions -- Works<br>
+    -- Create using contructor and filling in with constructor -- Works<br>
+    -- Output override --Works <br>
-  - Occupant Class:
+  - Occupant Class:<br>
-    -- Create using constructor and fill in with additional functions -- Create using contructor and filling in with constructor -- Output override
+    -- Create using constructor and fill in with additional functions -- Works<br>
+    -- Create using contructor and filling in with constructor --Works <br>
+    -- Output override -- Works<br>
-  - Vehicle Class:
+  - Vehicle Class: <br>
-    -- Create using constructor and fill in with additional functions -- Create using contructor and filling in with constructor -- Output override
+    -- Create using constructor and fill in with additional functions --Works <br>
+    -- Create using contructor and filling in with constructor -- Works <br>
+    -- Output override -- Works<br>
-  - IO Class:
+  - IO Class: <br>
-    -- Output a job to a file
+    -- Output a job to a file -- Broken but fixable by end of year <br>

 ## Function Tests: